Is Gravity Forms not sending email from your site?

 Troubleshoot Gravity Forms Not Sending Email

-Sometimes forms can stop working unexpectedly.
+Sometimes forms can stop working unexpectedly, preventing Gravity Forms email confirmations from sending.
 If you’ve recently changed themes or plugins on your site, it’s possible that a new code conflict might be stopping your forms from submitting entries.

-Sending a test entry is an easy way to figure out if there’s a problem with your form plugin.
+Sending a test entry is an easy troubleshooting tip because it helps you see if there’s a problem with your form plugin.

-Go ahead and fill in your form as a visitor normally would.
-Then try to submit it.
+So if you encounter Gravity Forms notifications not sending, go ahead and fill in your form as a visitor normally would.
+Then try to proceed with your form submission.

 If you have difficulty submitting the form, that might suggest a plugin conflict.
 For example, you might notice that the form is slow to submit, or the Submit button doesn’t do anything when you click it.